Zaryn-Ooi/E-commerce-Shipping-Data_Data-Analysis-by-R/README.md

 ### 3) Discount Offered over Product Importance

-I will create a new summarized table named "Discount" where I classified the Discount Offered into more easily interpretable categories for the analysis.
+I will create a new summarized table named "Discount" with the `summarise()` and `case_when()` function where I will classify the Discount Offered into more easily interpretable categories for the analysis.

 ```{r}
 Discount <- Train %>%